Longer Extensions Under FIPPA

 - the form can be submitted online, or

-- filled out and submitted by fax or email (download the fillable pdf form).
+- filled out and submitted by fax or email (download the fillable Word form or the fillable pdf form).
 Note: If you are unable to open the fillable pdf form in your browser, please right click on the link, save the file to your computer and open it with Adobe Reader or Acrobat.

 Our office will review the public body’s submission and may ask the public body for additional information or documentation to assist in determining whether the clause being relied upon is applicable and/or whether the additional time requested is reasonable in the circumstances.
 We will provide our decision about the submission in a letter to the public body.